pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 ## Handle More Traffic

-See our article on [debugging performance bottlenecks](/docs/articles/sites/code/debugging-slow-performance) for details on how to streamline your site to handle additional traffic.
+See [debugging performance bottlenecks](/docs/articles/sites/code/debugging-slow-performance) for details on how to streamline your site to handle additional traffic.